 The noise level increases not only with the width of the tires but also with their type.
 For example, winter or all-season tires (especially M+S) are much louder than summer ones because of the different rubber characteristics.

 Winter tires are softer and more sticky to the ground, so if you use them in the summer, be prepared for a lot of noise.
 The same applies to off-road tires when used on the tarmac.

 - You can’t forget about the noise caused by the air passing through the car body panels and door seals, creaking interior, air conditioning, and vibrating doors that create noise like resonance boxes.

-- The size and position of the door mirrors are also affecting the level of the high-frequency wind sounds coming to the cabin.
-Unfortunately, in most cars, we cannot change it unless we replace them with smaller ones.
+- The size and position of the door mirrors also affect the level of the high-frequency wind noise coming into the cabin.
+Unfortunately, in most cars, we cannot change the mirrors unless we replace them with smaller ones.

-When searching for the right deadening material for your car, you will come across two isolation types:
+When searching for a suitable deadening material for your car, you will come across two isolation types:

 - The materials that prevent noise from coming into the passenger area.

 - The materials absorb and soften the sounds created inside of the cabin, for example, acoustic foams.